devappd/emscripten-sdk-npm/readme.md

 ## What it does

-Downloads emscripten SDK binaries into the local node_modules directory and makes emscripten tools easy to call from within your parent npm module's build scripts, without disturbing the user's global emscripten configuration.
+Downloads emscripten SDK binaries into your system and makes emscripten tools easy to call from within your parent npm module's build scripts, without disturbing the user's global emscripten configuration.

 ## Command line usage